Christine Shoecraft Smith: Career

 Shoecraft was immediately offered a position as assistant principal of the State Normal and Industrial School in Normal, Alabama, serving in that capacity until December, 1887.
 The following year, in December, 1888, she married Rev. Charles Spencer Smith.
 Rev. Smith was the founder of the African Methodist Episcopal Church (AME)'s Sunday School Union.
 It was the largest press owned by African-Americans in the United States.
 Smith went to work at the press and served as a book-keeper, cashier, and clerk before becoming the assistant manager of the Union, the first woman to hold the post.
 Her work was not interrupted by the birth of their son, Charles Spencer Smith Jr., and she founded the Women's Club of Nashville in 1896, aligning it with the National Association of Colored Women's Clubs (NACWC).
 By 1899, Smith was involved with the NACWC and had been elected as its recording secretary.
 She continued to serve as the assistant manager of the press through 1900, when Rev. Smith became a bishop of the AME Church.
 His work required him to travel widely, and Smith established a home in Detroit, Michigan.

 Smith was elected president of the Michigan State Association of Colored Women and was an executive member of the Detroit branch of the Urban League.
 In addition, she served on the executive of the Lucy Thurman YWCA branch and was the residential and maintenance secretary of the Detroit YWCA for six years.
 In 1916, Smith organized the Young People's Department of the AME Church's Women's Parent Mite Missionary Society.
 In 1923, the year that her husband died, she was elected the first vice president of the Mite Society and in 1931 began serving as president of the organization.
 In that capacity, she traveled to Kingston, Jamaica several times, to make presentations and assist them in their missionary work.
 The Mite Society was an organization of women who both did social work in their community and raised funds to pay the salaries of those working as missionaries work abroad and build new churches.
 She served on the executive of numerous clubs and organizations, such as the United Council of Church Women, the Race Relations Commission of the Federal Council of Churches, the Women's Missionary Society.
-She was a delegate to all of the biennial meetings of the NACWC and in 1946, was elected its president.
+She was a delegate to all of the biennial meetings of the NACWCShe succeeded Ada Belle Dement as president after Dement's premature death, serving from 1945 to 1948.
 As president, she traveled widely throughout the United States and made a to Mexico near the end of her term.
-For several years she had contributed articles to National Notes the newsletter of the NACWC, until it was suspended in 1935.
+For several years she had contributed articles to National Notes, the official newsletter of the NACWC, until it was suspended in 1935.
 Smith revived the publication in 1947 and became its editor-in-chief.
 Her term ended in 1948 and that same year, she was appointed to the board of the National Council for a Permanent Fair Employment.